ibrahimkamal7/Drexel-Master-Degree-Assistant/README.md

 # Drexel Master's Degree Assistant

 ## About

 The web app is targeted towards potential Drexel CCI graduate students.
 Students need a flexible way to create a master’s program that fits their academic and professional goals.
 This tool will help students envisage the different combination of certificates that they can take to form a full master’s degree at CCI.

 The application is hosted on  https://ibrahimkamal7.github.io/Drexel-Master-Degree-Assistant/#/

+The source code can be found at https://github.com/ibrahimkamal7/Drexel-Master-Degree-Assistant

 Use any of the user info provided in the database section for signing in.

+## How we built it

+The application is built using React.js, a javascript based library and material-ui.

 ## Scalability